 Fast and Instant

-Since they’re built to appear in users’ wallets automatically, crypto airdrops make for a quick and instantaneous solution to make users informed of a new project.
-This is all with no prior action necessary from recipients and are self-executed thanks to smart contracts.
+Since they’re built to appear in users’ wallets automatically, crypto airdrops make for a quick and instantaneous solution to inform users of a new project.
+Crypto airdrops require no prior action from recipients and are self-executed, thanks to smart contracts.

 Low-Cost Marketing

-Free products, especially when distributed at specific times, events or to enough users, will get buzz of a project going quickly.
+Free products — especially when distributed at specific times, events or to enough users — will quickly generate buzz around a project.
 Recipients may be naturally inclined to learn more about the token and affiliated project, and discuss these stakes with other curious recipients or crypto exchange users.

 Establishes Loyalty and Userbase

-Airdrop tokens could increase in value over time, providing long-term incentive for early recipients who stick around with the project.
-As value rises, this may even give reason for users to buy, sell and trade additional tokens with others and subsequently grow a project’s userbase.
+Airdrop tokens could increase in value over time, providing long-term incentives for early recipients who stick around with the project.
+As value rises, this may give users reasons to buy, sell and trade additional tokens with others and subsequently grow a project’s userbase.

 Crypto Airdrop Cons